nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Finding an applicant by a specific prefix with non-empty parameters

-    1. Prerequisites: For sample data to be utilised, delete the database storage `addressbook.json` from folder `/data` and re-run the application.
+    1. Prerequisites: For sample data to be utilized, delete the database storage `addressbook.json` from folder `/data` and re-run the application.

     1. Test case:`find n/Alex` <br>
        Expected: Applicants with 'Alex' in the name are listed.
 Command success message shown in result display.